app/routers

 router, the key for nested objects of a path is a HTTP verb.
 In this example, the HTTP verb is post

 property in the hash associated with the corresponding HTTP verb.
-In our example above, the controller action is [email protected]
+In our example above, the controller action is message@create

 .
 This means that POST /messages